Architecture Tours of Edinburgh

 Edinburgh walking tours for architecture lovers

-Join our private guided walking tours of Edinburgh with a focus on key architectural events and features, an experience curated and led by local architecture graduates passionate about Edinburgh’s unique beauty and history
+Join our guided walking tours of Edinburgh with a focus on key architectural events and features, an experience curated and led by local architecture graduates passionate about Edinburgh’s unique beauty and history.

-A 3-hour tour of Edinburgh’s picturesque Old Town, just south of Prince’s Street.
+A 2.5-hour tour of Edinburgh’s picturesque Old Town, just south of Princes Street.
 Learn how the Old Town was first built up, and subsequently revamped in the second half of the 19th century in the unique Scottish Baronial Revival style that so captured the Victorian imagination.

 2-hour tour off the beaten path in a lush, green valley.
 Discover the picturesque Baronial legacy of the ancient milling village set under the majestic Thomas Telford’s Dean Bridge.
 Wander into the courtyard of Victorian social housing, and admire exceedingly glamorous Georgian orphanages.

-3-hour tour of New Town, just north of Prince’s Street.
-Learn about principles and details of Georgian Neoclassical planning and architecture during the walk through rational, ordered, symmetrical grid of streets of extravagant townhouses and romantic landscapes of private gardens.
+2-hour tour of New Town, just north of Princes Street.
+Pick up the principles Georgian Neoclassical planning on a walk through an ordered grid of extravagant tenements and romantic landscapes of private gardens.
+Grasp the origins of palatial facades, elegant ironwork, sunken floors and a palette of sandstone finishes.

 5-hour tour extending the Old Town Tour to show you even more hidden courtyards, alleyways (‘closes’) and architectural detail on the building façades waiting to have their story told.
 This tour involves a meal break amongst tall Corinthian columns in the Colonnades, a chic classical former Lawyers’ library.**